Share This Article

 Teaching kids how the brain works

 We underestimate kids’ ability to understand complicated concepts.
 It is always a better thing to talk to your kids about how the brain works.
 You can simplify the concepts through word choice.
 Once kids understand how their brains are functioning, it would be easy to inculcate positivity in them.
 When you teach kids, it would be easier for them if they know that every action comes from the brain.
-When a child complains about not being able to learn something, you will have an option to tell the child that he can simply rewire his brain.
+When a child complains about not being able to learn something, you will have the option to tell the child that he can simply rewire his brain.

 Introduce them to different mindsets

-While you teaching a Growth Mindset to kids, it is always a good idea to introduce them to other mindsets too.
+While you teach a Growth Mindset to kids, it is always a good idea to introduce them to other mindsets too.
 That way you can tell them through examples how different mindsets impact their learning abilities.